Richard Parks instructing a beginner fly angler.

 Back in the late 1800s, early park administrators wandered about the park interior stocking various species of trout, especially in waters that had been isolated by waterfalls and were therefore originally fishless.
 Many of these were small, often slow-moving streams on the park's central plateau that were stocked with brook trout.
 This original stocking created massive populations of small, wild brook trout in many small streams and headwaters of several rivers.
 Today, there are several dozen waters absolutely stuffed with these fish, "brookies."
 These populations are in our opinion the most beginner-friendly fish to be found anywhere on Earth.

 To take advantage of these fisheries, we've developed a beginner specialty half-day trip we've taken to calling our "Beginner Brookie" trip.
-Beginner Brookie trips all involve hikes in the 1-2 mile range each way to access unpressured water and easy fishing, usually traversing gentle terrain with good footing, though if you are up for a more aggressive hike, even more fisheries and some lovely waterfall viewing become possible.
+Beginner Brookie trips are half-day public water walk-wade trips.
+They all involve hikes in the 1-2 mile range each way to access unpressured water and easy fishing, usually traversing gentle terrain with good footing, though if you are up for a more aggressive hike, even more fisheries and some lovely waterfall viewing become possible.
 These hikes give us access to a wide range of small waters where the fishing is easy, the casts are short, and the wildflowers are pretty.

-On our Beginner Brookie trips, most clients catch between five and twenty-five fish apiece.
+On our Beginner Brookie trips, most clients get between ten and fifty bites apiece on an average day.
+Some beginners catch thirty or more fish, and just about everybody catches at least a few.
 This easy fishing, combined with pretty hikes, almost no competition from other anglers, and the knowledge our guides have of the maze of small streams and river headwaters where the fishing is best, makes these our most popular trips for beginners.
 We were the first fly shop in the Yellowstone area to begin focusing on these types of trips, and other shops and outfitters have admitted to us that they follow us around to learn the best brookie waters.

 Brook trout are aggressive, small, and very pretty.
 This one is both prettier and an inch or two longer than most.
 Photo by Ben Jewell.